Snillfjord Municipality: Geography

 The municipality of Snillfjord was located south of the Trondheimsleia and east of the Hemnfjorden.
 The Åstfjorden and Snillfjorden flowed east from the Hemnfjorden into the municipality.
 The lake Våvatnet was located on the border with Orkdal Municipality in the southeast.
 The island of Hemnskjela lies in the Trondheimsleia in the north, and it is the southern entrance to the Hitra Tunnel.
 The highest point in the municipality was the 791.7 m tall mountain Gråurda.

 The 508 km2 municipality of Snillfjord was surrounded by four municipalities.
 Hemne Municipality was to the southwest, Hitra Municipality was to the northwest, Agdenes Municipality was to the northeast, and Orkdal Municipality was to the southeast.

 Government

 While it existed, Snillfjord Municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
 The municipality was governed by a municipal council of directly elected representatives.
 The mayor was indirectly elected by a vote of the municipal council.
 The municipality was under the jurisdiction of the Sør-Trøndelag District Court and the Frostating Court of Appeal.
+Waste management was from 1995 handled by the inter-municipal agency HAMOS Forvaltning.